Building healthy relationships using theatre and community collaboration!

-When RESPECT first began, people didn’t think bullying was a problem – at least, not here in Nebraska.
-Now, over 15 years later, it is clear that bullying is a problem in our schools and social environments, but it is a problem that comes with solutions.
+When RESPECT first began, many people didn’t think bullying or teen dating violence was a problem – at least, not here in Nebraska.
+Now, 20 years later, it is clear that both are serious problems, but fortunately they are problems that come with solutions.

 For two decades RESPECT has helped give children, teens, college students and adults throughout Nebraska and Iowa the skills they need to prevent and to stop bullying and other forms of abuse in relationships.
 Through the use of interactive educational theatre programs specifically developed to convey the information, skills, practice and resources our audiences need to help themselves and help their peers, we enhance our participants’ abilities to be safe and healthy in a wide array of challenging relationships and situations.
 While we use theatre, we do not teach it as an art, but rather as a tool for problem-solving, communication and ways to practice solutions.
 We work collaboratively with many organizations on our Community Advisory Committee to ensure we are effectively meeting the needs of our whole community.
 As the only organization of its kind in Nebraska, RESPECT has provided more than 3,500 programs to over a half-million participants since its inception.